LeoMat5/LeoMat5/README.md

 1. Python based convolution filter usage for AI
 2. Machine learning based on picture identification
 3. Web application practicing React use.
+4. Web application practicing TypeScript.
+This one will be the one where we had to apply all previous week's knowledge as final task before React.

 Own projects
 1. 2D game practice project with a softbody character.
 I didn't manage to do this during the course so I created it after it.
 Created with Godot Engine, GDScript.